mykelalvis/FT/Traveller/WORKING/Mongoose/Adventure Class Ships.md

 is going to lend the Traveller a large sum of money that cannot be paid back.
 •	 The ship should be in some way related to the original Benefit.
-No one is going to loan an ex- merchant the money for a warship or corsair vessel but a larger trading ship might make sense.
+No one is going to loan an ex-merchant the money for a warship or corsair vessel but a larger trading ship might make sense.

-Note that ex-scouts cannot use these rules to get a bigger ship but the Referee might consider a well- regarded scout eligible for a Type SX extended scout or even the likes of a Donosev survey scout.
+Note that ex-scouts cannot use these rules to get a bigger ship but the Referee might consider a well-regarded scout eligible for a Type SX extended scout or even the likes of a Donosev survey scout.
 Use the Traveller’s final rank, length of service and any relevant events rolled during their career as a guide for this.